Blaisorblade/pdbp.github.io/index.md

 The next computation transformer that we describe is `trait ReadingTransformer` that is used to add the *reading* capability to program descriptions.
 Groundbraking work by Martin Odersky, [Simplicity](https://infoscience.epfl.ch/record/229878/files/simplicitly_1.pdf), introduces *implicit functions*.
 In his POPL article, Martin Odersky argues that implicit functions can be used to replace the reader monad (cfr. our reading capability of program descriptions).
-Since our goal is to provide an *explicit* program description DSL we add reading as an *explicit* programming capability taking advantage of implicit functions to greatly simplify the definition of `trait ReadingTransformation` and their performance.
+Since our goal is to provide an *explicit* program description DSL we add reading as an *explicit* programming capability taking advantage of implicit functions to greatly simplify the definitions of `trait ReadingTransformation` and their performance.

 Implicit functions replace boilerplate repetition of `implicit` parameters by an *implicitly* available global value `implicitly`.
 You may argue that this is *going back to the past* since, for years, using globals has been considered to be harmful.
-In fact, instead it is *going back to the future* since

- - the global value `implicitly` is an *immutable* `val` rather than a *mutable* `var` (much less prone to harmful code),
- - more important, the global value `implicitly` is only available in bodies of members having a *type* that *reflects* its *availability*.
+In fact, instead it is *going back to the future* since the global value `implicitly` is only available in bodies of members having a *type* that *reflects* its *availability*.

 Our explicit, globally available, reading capability `read` closely corresponds to the implicit, globally available value `implicitly`.

 You may argue: why using an explicit `read` member if using an implicitly available `implicitly` value works as well.

 We do not have a fully satisfying answer.
-The best one we can think of is that we prefer to be explicit at the description level and implicit at the meaning level.
+The best one we can think of is that we prefer to be explicit at the syntactic level and implicit at the semantics level.

 ### **Introducing `type` `` `I=>` ``**